noobshow/terms/tos/eu.md

 <header id="tos">
-# Terms of Service &mdash; {{country_name}}
+# Services Agreement &mdash; <%= @country_name %>
 Last Updated: May 6, 2016.
 Previous versions and diffs are [available here](https://github.com/stripe/terms).
 </header>

 <section>
-## About our terms of service
+## About our Services Agreement

 Welcome to Stripe.
 We developed this payment service (the "Stripe Service" or the “Service”) to make it easy for you to accept credit and debit card payments online from your customers so you can focus on your own product or service.

-We have tried to draft these Terms of Service in a clear and simple manner.
+We have tried to draft this Services Agreement in a clear and simple manner.
 Unfortunately, the realities of the legal world make it a very difficult task.
-So, should you have any questions or concerns or would simply like to better understand how we do things at Stripe, please do not hesitate to [contact us](https://stripe.com/help/contact).
+So, should you have any questions or concerns or would simply like to better understand how we do things at Stripe, please do not hesitate to [contact us](https://stripe.com/contact).

 Below is a quick description of the main sections of this Agreement, but there are important details in the whole document, so you should read it.